-The Clinical Genetics team conducts initial and follow-up outpatient consultations at Miami Children's Hospital.
+The Clinical Genetics team conducts initial and follow-up outpatient consultations at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 Inpatient consultations are performed by the clinical geneticist on call at all times.
-Genetics services are provided in Miami-Dade, Broward, Palm Beach and Monroe counties with a satellite clinic at the Miami Children's Hospital Dan Marino Center in Weston.
+Genetics services are provided in Miami-Dade, Broward, Palm Beach and Monroe counties with a satellite clinic at the Nicklaus Children's Dan Marino Outpatient Center in Weston.
 Prenatal patients are also seen as necessary for potential fetal genetic anomalies identified through ultrasound, prenatal testing, or family history.

 To evaluate, manage, and treat genetic and metabolic disorders in children, Clinical Genetics has several specialty clinics including:

 The Neurofibromatosis Center was established in 1985 and evaluates and manages children and adults with a known or suspected diagnosis of Neurofibromatosis-type 1, Neurofibromatosis-Type 2, and Schwannomatosis.
 Weekly clinics are held at which time children received a complete evaluation and referrals are made to our team of experienced specialists.
-The Neurofibromatosis Center at Miami Children’s Hospital is part of the Children’s Tumor Foundation Neurofibromatosis Clinic Network.
+The Neurofibromatosis Center at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is part of the Children’s Tumor Foundation Neurofibromatosis Clinic Network.
 Through this network, the NF Center participates in patient registries, clinical databases, and clinical trials for treatment of individuals with this condition.

 A multidisciplinary team of health professionals evaluates and manages children with craniofacial anomalies through this state-designated Craniofacial Center.
 The geneticists perform diagnostic evaluations and offer patients the most recent diagnostic testing and genetic counseling in these areas.